LLNL/conduit/src/docs/sphinx/blueprint_mesh_transform.rst

 Mesh Blueprint Transforms
 ===========================

 These are methods in conduit::blueprint::mesh.
-Generally they take a Node mesh and return information about it or transform it.
+Generally a method takes a Node mesh and returns information about it or transforms it.

 Multi-domain methods
 --------------------